2018 Lebanese general election: Electorate

 The Shia electorate constituted the majority of registered voters in Bekaa III, South II and South III, together accounting for 79% of the total Shia electorate.

 The Sunni electorate constituted the majority of registered voters in three electoral districts (Beirut I, North I and North II); these three districts represent around two-thirds of the total Sunni electorate.

 63% of all Druze voters were registered in the Mount Lebanon IV electoral district, which elected four out of the eight Druze parliamentarians.
 97% of the Druze voters were registered in districts from which Druze parliamentarians were elected.

 96% of Alawite voters were registered in either the North I or North II electoral districts, which elected one Alawite parliamentarian each.

 Maronite Christians constituted the majority of voters in Mount Lebanon I and North III; these two districts represented 42% of the Maronite electorate.

 North III also hosted the largest concentration of Greek Orthodox Christian voters (20.7%), representing around a fifth of all Greek Orthodox voters throughout the country.
 According to 2017 data, the Greek Orthodox constituted 58% of the voters in the Koura minor district of North III.

 Bekaa I hosted the largest concentration of Greek Catholic voters, about a fifth of the nationwide Greek Catholic vote.

 Beirut I hosted the largest concentrations of Armenians, both Armenian Orthodox and Armenian Catholic voters, who elected 4 out of the 6 Armenian parliamentarians.

-The Minorities (Syriac Orthodox, Syriac Catholic, Latin Catholic, Chaldeans, Assyrian Church and Copts) seat was now in Beirut I, which had the largest gathering of Minorities voters.
+The Minorities (Syriac Orthodox, Syriac Catholic, Latin Catholic, Chaldean Catholics, Assyrian Church and Copts) seat was now in Beirut I, which had the largest gathering of Minorities voters.

 Jewish voters were mainly found in Beirut II, where they constituted 1.31% of the electorate.
 However, in the 2009 election only five Jews cast their votes in the Beirut III electoral district.

 Below is a summary of the demographics of the Lebanese electorate with data from 2017, divided by the qada administrative districts (or in the case of Beirut, the old 2008 vote law electoral districts).